Local User Groups

 - Networking and job opportunities

 Nevertheless, local user groups cannot succeed without the direction and talent of local leaders.
 User Group Board members play a crucial role in leading and representing their user group.
-Board members provide vision and direction to the local user groups, serve as spokespersons to and for the local user group members, and act as ambassador to the broader AUGI and Autodesk communities and beyond.
+Board members provide vision and direction to the local user groups, serve as spokespersons to and for the local user group members, and act as ambassador to the broader communities and beyond.
 Find out how you can join a local user group in your community and find out what other design professionals like yourself are doing to further their careers and professional development.